'Dopesick' casts the Sacklers as villains of the opioid crisis. Reality is complex

 "This family will walk off into the sunset with their wealth," said author Ryan Hampton, who is living in recovery from opioid addiction.
 "When they're done paying this settlement after nine years, there's a model out there — it shows they'll actually be richer based on their investments and interest rates that they have."

 Hampton played an active role negotiating with the Sacklers during Purdue Pharma's bankruptcy.
-He also investigated how the bankruptcy settlement impacted communities hard-hit by the opioid crisis for his book Unsettled.
+For his book Unsettled, he also investigated how the bankruptcy settlement impacted communities hard hit by the opioid crisis.

 "The maneuvering that has taken place with the Sacklers ... is continuing to this day," Hampton said.